gerald-tetteh/Hackathon-Checkout/README.md

 };
 ```

-From the request is authenticated using a bearer token.
+The request is authenticated using a bearer token.

 #### React Frontend
-Requests are sent to the express backend using the fetch API from the React.
+Requests are sent to the express backend using the fetch API from the React front-end.

 ```javascript